 - Experience Level

-Supervision, support and management of volunteer advocates and their assigned cases.
-This includes duties such as:
+- Supervision, support and management of volunteer advocates and their assigned cases \

-- Support volunteer advocates in the completion of court-mandated duties.
-This includes but is not limited to, developing and submitting monthly contact logs, court reports, case plans, and participating in court hearings and case meetings.
+- Support volunteer advocates in the completion of court-mandated duties, including, but not limited to, developing and submitting monthly contact logs, court reports and case plans, and participating and documenting court hearings and case meetings.

 - Assess and strategically match advocates with cases in a timely manner.

 - Annually evaluate and document advocate performance in the fulfillment of their duties